 Find out what happens behind-the-scenes at your local landfill.

 Your Local Landfill Is a Better Neighbor Than You Might Expect

 It’s the eve of garbage day.
-Maybe you feel a bit guilty as you roll your container to the curb.
-After all, despite any recycling or composting you might do, some items still must go to the landfill—and landfills have a reputation for harming the environment.
-But it turns out that image doesn’t always match up with the way modern landfills work.
+Maybe you feel a bit guilty as you roll your can to the curb.
+After all, despite any recycling or composting you might do, some items still must go to the landfill.
+In fact, the average person produces 4.5 pounds of trash per day.
+Unfortunately, landfills have a reputation for harming the environment.
+But it turns out, that image doesn’t always match up with the way modern landfills work.